Paulo de Melo – Captain, Founder, Co-Director and Chief Operation

 For many years Paulo has been committed to protect the ocean and marine wildlife.
 He is a conservationist, explorer and ocean advocate with a background in engineering and environment, and photography.
-Besides being captain and director of Sea Colors Expeditions, he is Chairman of the NGO Surfrider Foundation Europe in the Azores, where he also has been coordinating several campaigns to protect the oceans, waves and natural heritage.
+Besides being captain and director of Sea Colors Expeditions, he is the GA President of Surfrider Foundation Portugal and Chairman of the NGO Surfrider Foundation Europe in the Azores, where he also has been coordinating several campaigns to protect the oceans, waves and natural heritage.

 Paulo had the luck to be born in the Azores where he early got connected to the sea by sailing and surfing.
 He studied and worked in Lisbon and afterward, by living abroad for a period in his life, he realized that the Azores were the seascape where he would live in.
 Back to the islands he founded Sea Colors Expeditions in order to study, protect and share the oceanic marine environment.
 He is trained and experienced in sailing since young age and you can find him on the command of the sailing vessels, “Embrace”, “Tanai” and the RIB “Sea Colors”.